 HMRC has stated that it will assume that all agency and umbrella workers are subject to SDC unless the agency or umbrella company has gathered evidence to the contrary.

-Those working through Personal Service Companies (PSCs) will not be affected by these changes provided that they fall outside IR35.
+Those working through Personal Service Companies (PSCs) will not be affected by these changes provided they fall outside IR35.

 What is Supervision, Direction or Control (SDC)?